-Bestselling author and blogger Jimmy Moore credits the low-carb, high-fat ketogenic diet for his incredible 180-pound weight loss and improved health.
+Health blogger and author Jimmy Moore credits the low carb, high-fat ketogenic diet for his incredible 180-pound weight loss and improved health.

-In an exclusive interview, Moore discussed how eating more fat helped him lose weight, improve his cholesterol, and take control of his health.
+In an exclusive interview, Moore discussed how eating more fat and cutting carbs helped him lose weight, improve his cholesterol and take control of his health.

 Jimmy, who once tipped the scales at 410 pounds, now weighs about 230 pounds, thanks to the ketogenic diet.
 The ketogenic diet is a low-carb, high-fat, moderate-protein diet that drastically reduces daily carb intake and amps up fat consumption.